Josh Simpson (baseball)

-Joshua Wayne Simpson (born August 19, 1997) is an American professional baseball pitcher for the Miami Marlins of Major League Baseball (MLB).
-He made his MLB debut in 2025.
+Joshua Wayne Simpson (born August 19, 1997) is an American professional baseball pitcher for the Seattle Mariners of Major League Baseball (MLB).
+He has previously played in MLB for the Miami Marlins, with whom he made his MLB debut in 2025.

 Career

+Amateur career

-Simpson attended Stafford High School in Stafford, Connecticut, and played college baseball at Columbia University.
-He was drafted by the Miami Marlins in the 32nd round, with the 951st overall selection, of the 2019 Major League Baseball draft.
+Simpson attended Stafford High School in Stafford, Connecticut.
+He was named to the Connecticut High School Coaches All-Star Team in 2014 and 2015.
+He then played college baseball at for the Columbia Lions.
+After missing 2018 with an injury, he was a named to the All-Ivy League second team in 2019.

+Miami Marlins

+The Miami Marlins selected Simpson in the 32nd round of the 2019 Major League Baseball draft.
 He spent his first professional season with the rookie-level Gulf Coast League Marlins and Batavia Muckdogs.

 Simpson did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He returned to pitch for the Florida Complex League Marlins and Beloit Snappers in 2021.
 After the season, he played in the Arizona Fall League.
 Simpson started 2022 with the Pensacola Blue Wahoos.

-On November 15, 2022, the Marlins added Simpson to their 40-man roster to protect him from the Rule 5 draft.
+On November 15, the Marlins added Simpson to their 40-man roster to protect him from the Rule 5 draft.

 Simpson was optioned to the Triple-A Jacksonville Jumbo Shrimp to begin the 2023 season.
-In 23 appearances for Jacksonville, he logged a 4.50 ERA with 55 strikeouts in 32 innings of work.
-On September 12, 2023, Simpson was promoted to the major leagues for the first time.
-He did not make an appearance for Miami before he was optioned back to Jacksonville on September 17, and became a phantom ballplayer.
+In 23 appearances for Jacksonville, he logged a 4.50 earned run average (ERA) with 55 strikeouts in 32 innings pitched.
+On September 12, Simpson was promoted to the major leagues for the first time.
+He did not make an appearance for Miami before he was optioned back to Jacksonville on September 17, temporarily becoming a phantom ballplayer.

 Simpson began the 2024 season on the injured list with left elbow neuritis.
 He was transferred to the 60-day injured list on April 20.
 On April 23, it was announced that Simpson would miss three months after undergoing surgery for ulnar nerve neuritis.
 He was activated from the injured list on September 3.
 On November 4, Simpson was removed from the 40-man roster and sent outright to Jacksonville.

-Simpson made 27 appearances for Jacksonville to begin the 2025 season, posting a 3-0 record and 3.41 ERA with 25 strikeouts and three saves across 31 2/3 innings pitched.
-On June 21, 2025, Simpson was selected to the 40-man roster and promoted to the major leagues for the second time.
-On June 26, Simpson recorded his first career win after tossing a scoreless 1/3 of an inning against the San Francisco Giants.
+Simpson made 27 appearances for Jacksonville to begin the 2025 season, posting a 3–0 record and 3.41 ERA with 25 strikeouts and three saves across 31 2/3 innings pitched.
+On June 21, Simpson was selected to the 40-man roster and promoted to the major leagues for the second time.
+On June 26, Simpson recorded his first career MLB win after tossing a scoreless 1/3 of an inning against the San Francisco Giants.
+He made 31 appearances for Miami during his rookie campaign, compiling a 4–2 record and 7.34 ERA with 36 strikeouts across 30 2/3 innings pitched.

+On February 12, 2026, Simpson was designated for assignment by the Marlins following the signing of John King.